What is an abnormal hearing test result?

 What can you do?

-- If a problem that can be treated is causing your hearing loss, ask your doctor about the best treatment.
+- If your hearing loss is caused by a problem that can be treated, ask your doctor about the best treatment.

 - If your hearing loss is permanent, talk to your doctor about hearing aids.
 In some people, a cochlear implant is an option.
 A cochlear implant is a small electronic device that can help "make" sound.